industrial-edge/anomaly-detection-getting-started/README.md

 ### Overview

 This document describes how to create an Anomaly Detection model.
-This model is used to detect unnormal behavior in time series data.
-If an unnormal behavior is detected, the app can be used to get a first impression what caused the problem and where to start the further investigation.
+This model is used to detect abnormal behavior in time series data.
+If an unusual behavior is detected, the app can be used to identify such divergence and in some cases you’ll get a first impression what caused the problem and where to start the further investigation, e.g. to make a deep dive analysis with the Anomaly Detection.

 ![task](docs/graphics/AnalyisView.PNG)

 ### General Task

-- You will see how to select the data and transform it for the machine learning model training.
+- You will learn how to select the incoming data and how to potentially transform this data in order to come up with a machine learning model
 - After that you will see how to define the model parameters and start the training.
-- In the last step you will start the live detection.
+- In the last step you will use this model for inference and start the Live Anomaly Detection

 ## Requirements